Tremus/ghost_docs/docs.md

 Click on the circle or the title "Distortion" next to it to activate/deactivate the distortion.
 Additionally, double clicking the image of the distortion will activate/deactivate the distortion.

-Clicking and vertically draging the image of the distortion will move the drive parameters.
+Clicking and vertically dragging the image of the distortion will move the drive parameters.
 Additionally, scrolling with a mouse wheel or touchpad will create the same effect.

 This distortion is polyphonic, meaning that each key press uses its own distortion.
 For a non polyphonic distortion, see the FX section.